.

 My Name is Red.

-Solomon produces his grimoires as illuminated manuscripts with its borders in the style of Ottoman miniaturist art.
+Solomon occasionally produces his grimoires as illuminated manuscripts with its borders in the style of Ottoman miniaturist art.
 You end up stumbling on a copy of one of his by some happenstance.
 The scene depicted violates every rule of miniature perspective — multiple vanishing points, inconsistent scale.
 Eventually, you recognise the trick: the image is mapped to ritual positions, not visual space.
 And before long, he comes looking for it.

 Once More,